jrc17/base-apparel-coming-soon-master-main/README.md

 }
 ```

-With this challenge I've been able to practice regular expressions and broke down the expression into smaller parts below for easier understanding.
-I've followed the common rules for valid email addresses:
+In this challenge, I had the opportunity to practice working with regular expressions and successfully deconstructed the expression into smaller components for improved understanding.
+My approach follows the widely accepted rules for validating email addresses.

 **Local Part:** This is the first part of the email before the '@' symbol.
 It can have letters, numbers, and a few special characters like '-', '\_', and '.'.
 But it can't start or end with these special characters, and they can't appear together.